Terrastories/terrastories/documentation/SETUP-MAC.md

 It will take a moment to load when first opening the application.

 Once you have started Terrastories, the next step will be to set up Terrastories communities and users.
-Please see the [community setup guide] (CUSTOMIZATION.md) to proceed from here.
+Please see the [community setup guide](CUSTOMIZATION.md) to proceed from here.

 ## Having troubles?
 Check our common errors & gotchas